NumanKhan0103/laravel_10_vue_3/README.md

   @vite('resources/js/app.js')

 ```
-Stpe 9 ::  And add this in the body
+Step 9 ::  And add this in the body
 ```bash

   <div id="app"></div>